amirahnasihah/frontend-development/04-intro-to-algorithms/02-array-algorithms/README.md

 for (let i = min; i <= max; i++){
     // Check if the number exists in the array by using a for loop and “indexOf” Function if (arr.indexOf(i) === -1){
-    // if a number is missing, then we push it to the result array tempResultArray.push(i)
+    // if a number is missing, then we push it to the result array -> tempResultArray = [2, 4, 5, 6]
+    tempResultArray.push(i)
     }
 }